milesj/shapeshifter/README.md

 Alias names: `ref`

+> If a `type` definition does not exist in a GraphQL schematic,
+> it will assume to be a reference in a relative file of the same name.
+> For example, `./Profile.gql`, using the code block mentioned previously.

 ##### Self References

-It's possible to create recursive structures using the `self` property, which refers to the current schema in which it was defined.
+It's possible to create recursive structures using the `self` property, which refers to the current schematic in which it was defined.
 When using self, the `reference` property and the `references` map is not required.